paleobiologyGrader/Paleobiology-1/Reading 10 Review.md

 Bambach, Richard K., Knoll, Andrew H., and Wang, Steve C (2004).
 Origination, extinction, and mass depletions of marine diversity.
 Paleobiology 30(4), pp. 522-542.

+> 9/10

-1) Article Summary
+## Article Summary
 This paper sets out to refine the definition of 'mass extinction'.
-Five events have typically been given that name: the end-Ordovician,the Late Devonian, the end-Permian,the end-Triassic, and the end-Cretaceous.Diversity is the product of both extinction and origination: in order for diversity to drop, either extinction must be high or origination must be low.
+Five events have typically been given that name: the end-Ordovician,the Late Devonian, the end-Permian,the end-Triassic, and the end-Cretaceous.
+Diversity is the product of both extinction and origination: in order for diversity to drop, either extinction must be high or origination must be low.
 The size of an extinction event is also relative.
 For example, losing one genus is a background event in a community with a thousand genera, but a devastating mass extinction in a community with two.